- 1 How We Picked the Best Stores for the Best Experience

 - White glove delivery pricey ($169)

 Bottom Line: Given that Target requires the product to be unopened, we can’t recommend shopping here for a TV.
 That said, their site’s return policy states 90 days, but upon speaking with a Customer Service rep we were told 30 days for “electronics”.
+This was strike one towards Target as the best place to buy a TV.
 In light of the inflexible return policy and lack of clear return policy rules, we’d suggest that you don’t purchase a television from Target.com or Target stores.

 Return Policy: 30 days